-What will I need to create a GUID?
+What information will I need to create a GUID?

 |What should I do with suffixes like Jr., III, etc.?||Suffixes such as these should be omitted from the names when creating a GUID.|

-- Get access - Request an account by emailing firstname.lastname@example.org stating your purpose for needing an account.
-This may be to create GUIDs for a project submitting data to an NIMH Data Archive (NDA) repository, or to use GUIDs as subject identifiers in your own research community.
+Create an NDA account by logging into NDA using one of the three Research Auth Service (RAS) identities.
+Request NDA GUID Tool access by emailing the NDA Help Desk stating your purpose for needing access.
+This may be to create GUIDs for a project submitting data to an NDA data repository or to use GUIDs as subject identifiers in your own research community.

 Additional GUID Features and Functions

-- Get GUIDs for Multiple Subjects - The GUID interface requires double entry making it useful when entering a few subjects at a time.
+- Create GUIDs in Batch - The GUID interface requires double-entry making it useful when entering a few subjects at a time.
 For research sites that have already collected participant PII, the software can generate GUIDs for multiple subjects at a time using the GUID Batch Template linked to in the tool's interface and as described above.